 Writing enables me to explore new ideas.
 Observation and research are the starting points for me, but then my imagination takes over.
 I love those occasions when I'm so caught up in my ideas that I enter another world.
 This state can’t be forced but is wonderful when it occurs.

 There are many ways to get topic ideas for stories and many ways to actually write a story.
 In this article I describe methods that work for me and share suggestions from writing teachers and well-known story writers.
+The "story" could be a short one or a longer tale.
 I also share a poem that I wrote about a writer and her story.
-The poem may sound like a fantasy, but it contains a large dose of reality!
+The poem may sound like a fantasy, but for me it contains a large dose of reality.

 John Dufresne Shares Advice for Writing a Short Story